song-fangzhen/chromium-open-ide/README.md

     <img src="images/COI04.png" onerror="this.onerror=null; this.remove();" alt="COI04.png" width="500"/>

-*Tips: Before using, we should check that have started listening from `VSCode`.*
+*Tips: before using, we should check that have started listening from `VSCode`.*

 <img src="images/COI-Tips.png" onerror="this.onerror=null; this.remove();" alt="COI-Tips.png" width="500"/>